chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Moved back to the base STK library.
 Want to see if I can get anything resembling music to play.

 Update: Was successfully able to get an electric guitar from the examples compiled and playing.
 Going to see if I can make my own example now.

+Also tested the electric guitar program with a midi keyboard, and was also able to get that to play.